gershnik/BetterWiFiNINA/README.md

 server.
 It also must be mentioned that to manage SSL certificate trust you need to go through a cumbersome process of uploading trusted root certificates to the NINA chip.

-Fortunately, as long as your Arduino board software is [Mbed OS based] there is usually a better way.
-Mbed OS includes [Mbed TLS][mbed-tls] which is the same library NINA firmware uses to provide SSL functionality.
+Fortunately, as long as your Arduino board software is [Mbed OS based][mbedos-arduino] there is usually a better way.
+Mbed OS includes
+[Mbed TLS][mbed-tls] which is the same library NINA firmware uses to provide SSL functionality.
 It is relatively straightforward to integrate Mbed TLS (via custom BIO) with `WiFiSocket` and voila - you now have an ability to run *both* SSL servers and clients with certificates and trust under your full control.
 A document describing how to do it in more detail is upcoming.